Meijer Named Michigan Gold-Certified Veteran-Friendly Employer by Michigan Veterans Affairs Agency

-Retailer joins prestigious top 3 percent of Michigan Veteran-Friendly Employers to receive gold designation

-GRAND RAPIDS, Mich., July 13, 2022 /PRNewswire-HISPANIC PR WIRE/-- Meijer achieved Gold-level status as a Veteran-Friendly Employer (VFE) from the Michigan Veterans Affairs Agency (MVAA) for its commitment to hiring, retaining and supporting military veterans.
+GRAND RAPIDS, Mich., July 13, 2022 /PRNewswire/ -- Meijer achieved Gold-level status as a Veteran-Friendly Employer (VFE) from the Michigan Veterans Affairs Agency (MVAA) for its commitment to hiring, retaining and supporting military veterans.

 Meijer is the first retailer to earn the MVAA's prestigious Gold-level honor as a VFE and is only the 20th to receive the Gold-level status, an achievement reached by just 3 percent of the more than 532 Michigan VFEs.